 \section{Neural Verification}

-To model $p(v|q, D_q)$, we employ a RoBERTa-based~\citep{liu2019roberta} late fusion strategy.
-Given a query $q$ with a ranked list of $k$ retrieved tabular documents $D_q = (d_q^1, ..., d_q^k)$, we begin by linearising each table.
+To model $p(v|q, D_q)$, we employ a RoBERTa-based~\citep{liu2019roberta} late fusion strategy (see Figure~\ref{fig:model_overview} for a diagram of our model).
+Given a query $q$ with a ranked list of $k$ retrieved tables $D_q = (d_q^1, ..., d_q^k)$, we begin by linearising each table.
 Our linearisation scheme follows \citet{chen2019tabfact}.
 We first perform sub-table selection by excluding columns not linked to entities in the query.
 Here, we reuse the entity linking obtained during the retrieval step (see Section \ref{section:retrieval}), and retain only the three columns in which cells received the highest retrieval scores.
 We linearise each row separately, encoding entries and table headers.
 Suppose $r$ is a row with cell entries $c_1, c_2, ..., c_m$ in a table, where the corresponding column headers are $h_1, h_2, ..., h_m$.
 Row number $r$ is mapped to \textit{``row $r$ is : $h_1$ is $c_1$ ; $h_2$ is $c_2$; ... ; $h_m$ is $c_m$ ."}

 We construct a final linearisation $L_{q,t}$ for each query-table pair $q,t$ by prepending the query to the filtered table linearisation.
-We then encode each $L_{q,t}$ with RoBERTa, and obtain a contextualised RoBERTa-embedding $f(d_q^k) \in \mathbb{R}^{n}$ for every table as the final-layer embedding of the CLS-token.
+We then encode each $L_{q,t}$ with RoBERTa, and obtain a contextualised embedding $f(d_q^k) \in \mathbb{R}^{n}$ for every table by using the final-layer embedding of the CLS-token.
 We construct the sequence of embeddings $f(d_q^1), ... f(d_q^k)$ for all $k$ tables.

-When the model attempts to judge whether to rely on a given table for verification, other highly-scored tables represent useful contextual information (e.g. in the example in Figure~\ref{fig:example_query}, newspapers newspapers with similar political leanings may be more likely to belong to the same owner).
-Nevertheless, each table embedding $f(d_q^k)$ is functionally independent from the embedding of the other tables.
+When the model attempts to judge whether to rely on a given table for verification, other highly-scored tables represent useful contextual information (e.g., in the example in Figure~\ref{fig:example_query}, newspapers belonging to the same owner may be likely to also share political leanings).
+Nevertheless, each table embedding $f(d_q^k)$ is functionally independent from the embeddings of the other tables.
 As such, contextual clues from other tables cannot be taken into account.
 To remedy this, we introduce a cross-attention layer between all tables corresponding to the same query.
-We collect the embeddings $f(d_q^k)$ for each table into a tensor $F(D_q)$.
-We then apply a single multi-head self-attention transformation as defined in \citet{vaswani2017attention} to this tensor, and concatenate the result.
+We collect the embeddings $f(d_q^k)$ of each table into a tensor $F(D_q)$.
+We then apply a single multi-head self-attention transformation as defined by \citet{vaswani2017attention} to this tensor, and concatenate the result.
 That is, we compute an attention score for head $h$ from table $i$ to table $j$ with query $q$ as: